jldec/pub-doc/markdown/000 Introduction.md

 # Introduction

 [pub-server](https://github.com/jldec/pub-server), or __pub__ for short, is a static site generator and editor.
-Content is maintained in markdown with the ability of composing output pages from multiple markdown fragments.
+Content is maintained in markdown, with the ability to compose output pages from multiple markdown fragments.

 The following use-cases are supported: